Xeronaus/Cedaruke/README.md

 # Development Status
 The mod is still in development.
 Expect some features to be incomplete, unbalanced, and buggy.
 Performance issues may arise, so please keep that in mind.

-I will be focusing on one campaign at a time.
+I will be developing one campaign at a time.
 This will make development much easier and more concise.
 I will not break this rule unless it's necessary (e.g., refer to the previous paragraph).

 I will also continue to update the mod status and provide information on mod parts that are currently in development or finished.
+Right now, I haven't added any in-game contents.
+I'm working on it!

 In the meantime, you can just wait and do something else, or maybe contribute if you like.
-I won't rush because taking time to develop and polish gives better quality.
-Who wants a half made house anyways?
+I won't rush, because taking time to develop and polish results in higher quality.
+Who wants a half-finished house anyway?